CodingMarkus/Epistaro/doc/dev/CStyleGuideCheatsheet.md

 - Constants ALL_CAPS, variables camelCase.
 - Use size_t for array indices and counters.
 - Avoid signed unless needed.
-- Use stdint.h types.
-- char only for characters; use (u)int8_t for bytes.
+- char only for characters, not for byte-sized ints.
+- Make no assumption about char being signed or unsigned.
 - Enums/structs start uppercase, { on same line, one field per line.
-- Enum values prefixed with enum name.
+- Enum values prefixed with enum name, separated by underscore.
-- Do not typedef everything; typedef only if clarity improves.
+- Do not typedef all structures and enums.
+- typedef only opaque types and enums used as options.

 6. Pointers and Arrays
 ----------------------